 To find this information, you will have to do a search for their driving record.

 Have you ever searched for criminal records?
 How hard was it?
-Did you search online or did you call the local courthouse? was the information you recieved correct?
+Did you search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records, and your feedback might help other people that are in the same situation.

 Click here to tell your story